High-Quality, Durable Rugs Made in the USA with Obsessive Attention to Detail & FREE Shipping!

 Yes, it is possible to find modern examples of Aztec weaving.
 In the last few decades, there has been a surge in the interest in pre-Columbian textiles and there has been a revival of this traditional weaving technique.
 There are many contemporary artists who specialize in creating these sorts of pieces, drawing inspiration from classic Aztec designs.
 Additionally, there are many museums that feature collections of such weavings and there are even curated collections available for purchase.
 The unique art of Aztec weaving is alive and well today!

 The Aztecs were renowned for their intricate weaving techniques, and many of their works remain revered today.
 The traditional materials used in Aztec weaving included cotton, wool, and agave fibers.
 Cotton was the most common of these, being incredibly strong and easy to work with.
 Wool could also be used due to its versatility; it could produce a range of textures and colors depending on how it was treated.
 Agave fibers were often used as well due to their durability; they could withstand the test of time and maintain their vibrant colors even after several decades.
 Additionally, other materials such as feathers or shells could be incorporated into the weaving process to add unique decorative elements to a piece.
-Overall, the combination of these diverse materials enabled the Aztecs to craft truly unique pieces that stand out even hundreds of years later.
+Overall, the combination of these diverse materials enabled the Aztecs to craft truly unique pieces that stood out even hundreds of years later.